LAST UPDATED 4/28/23 – Complete Guide for Visiting Devil’s Garden

-If you are interested in seeing some interesting and beautiful rock formations, but not up for doing a long hike, then the Devil’s Garden is perfect for you.
+If you are interested in seeing some interesting and beautiful rock formations, but not up for doing a long hike, then I strongly recommend visiting Devil’s Garden.
 You can see the rock formations without having to venture much past the parking area.
-If you are interested in doing a bit more hiking, there are plenty of opportunities to hike and explore in the area.
+For those who are interested in doing a bit more hiking, there are also plenty of opportunities to hike and explore when visiting Devil’s Garden as well.

 Grand Staircase – Escalante National Monument

 If you aren’t familiar with the Grand Staircase – Escalante National Monument, there are three visitor centers that you can visit to get more information about the area.
 These visitor centers are located in the cities of Kanab, Cannonville, and Escalante near the national monument in Southern Utah.
 For a better understanding of how to get around in the Grand Staircase-Escalante National Monument, please review the map I have included below.

-As I mentioned, the area of the national monument is large, so the things to do and see are spread out.
-It can be daunting if you attempt to do too much within one trip, so I would suggest focusing on one area at a time.
+As I mentioned, the area of the national monument is pretty large, so the things to do and see are pretty spread out.
+It can be pretty daunting if you attempt to do too much within one trip, so I would suggest focusing on one area at a time.
 This is where the separate visitor centers really come in handy.

 Getting to Devil’s Garden